jonbakke/boredserf/README.md

 maintains surf's philosophy and style, yet neither has it implemented its own.
 As the maps might once have said: There Be Bugs, Likely Big Ones With Wings And Pointy Teeth.

+Users of commercial operating systems need not apply.

 ### Content Blocker
 Mostly functioning: